 As with most things, it is good to have committed limit on how much you’ll consumer or own.
 The more you own, the more clutter you’ll accumulate.
 The more food you consume, the more weight you might gain.
 It’s easy, right?

 We have limits when it comes to purchasing items and when we are offered items for free.
-I can thank Dan for this one.
+I can thank my husband for this one.
 While he loves being frugal, he would also love to only have a table and bed in our house.

 Here are some of our self-imposed limits on bringing items into our home.
 Of course, like many of my lists, this won’t work for everyone.
 Your version of frugal minimalism or minimalism in general might be different than ours.